The Future of Artificial Intelligence and the Mathematical and Physical Sciences (AI+MPS): Cross-Disciplinary AI+MPS Opportunities

 \item \textbf{Data provenance:} The notion of data provenance as necessary for robust AI is also important.
 Techniques like \gls{RAG} can aid in ensuring \glspl{LLM} are leveraging known data.
 In addition to techniques like \gls{RAG}, it is also important to consider quantitative evaluation frameworks such as \gls{RAGA}. \Glspl{RAGA} provide structured metrics for assessing key aspects of \gls{RAG}-based systems, including the relevance of retrieved contexts and the faithfulness of generated responses, enabling more efficient and objective evaluations.

 \item \textbf{Access and ownership:} The resources to use AI also need to be broadly accessible to avoid the ability to use AI going to only a privileged few.
 Continued support for the development and dissemination of resources through the NAIRR Pilot program will be important to continue (see \Sec{sec:computing-resources}).
 AI tools need to be made accessible across the board, with a pathway for software coming out of AI research to be documented and maintained so that it is usable and able to be adapted to the needs of domain scientists.
 On the other hand, it is important to consider ownership of data used to train the models.
 There have been many cases where content was used for training purposes without agreement by the owner of the data.
-Establishing guidelines for the use of data (also see \Sec{sec:data-management}) that is not clearly open source should be a priority for the MPS community.
+Establishing guidelines for the use of data and models that are not clearly open source or open weight should be a priority for the MPS community (see also \Sec{sec:data-management}).

 \end{itemize}